vesalukkarila/songs-api/README.md

 #### OR
 - **Status code**: 404 NOT FOUND
 - **Content-Type**: application/json
-- **Response body:** if song with provided id not found in database
+- **Response body:** if Song with provided id not found in database
 ```json
 {
     "error": "Song with id 273f842d-6307-476d-8ba2-7c215a0290af was not found"